samwel-mongare/Module-One-Capstone-Project/README.md

 # The Module One Capstone Project

-> This is a BAR IN MOTION website project created as per the  Cindy Shin website design in Behance.
-The website project is in regard to an event and the website communicates important details about the event and more about the host of the event.
+> The BAR IN MOTION website project was created per the Cindy Shin design in Behance.
+The website project is regarding an event and communicates important details about the event and more about the event's host.
 (BAR IN MOTION INC.)

 ## Mobile Version screenshot